 In 1977, Skelly Oil merged into Getty Oil and the Skelly stations and products were rebranded with the Getty brand, which subsequently was rebranded to Texaco by Texaco’s takeover of Getty in 1984.

-Skelly Oil Company re-emerged in 2012 when Nimmons-Joliet Development Corp. acquired the nationally recognized Skelly brand name.
-Skelly Oil Company is currently focusing on providing quality affordable downstream products to the consumer.
+The Skelly brand logo re-emerged in 2012 when Nimmons-Joliet Development Corp. acquired the nationally recognized Skelly brand logo.
+The most recent Skelly Oil Company is currently focusing on providing quality affordable downstream products to the consumer.